He loves me. He loves me not.

 1. Hide and Seek

 An avoidant values his independence and freedom.
-He may find a serious relationship too suffocating.
+He may find being too close to someone and a serious relationship too suffocating.

 Why don’t you be the one to take a break or a long vacation (from him)?
 This time, go on an extended personal adventure and have him seek you.